tytydraco/yessleep/out/I_do_it_for_the_supernatural_Today_I_loaned_out_a_finger_and_got_paid_back_with_interest.md

 5:58.
 Just in time, I thought, with satisfaction.
 I mulled over that rule, wondering it's purpose.
 No one in the place seemed too purposefully dangerous, even Monica seeming to think she was giving me a gift.
 Maybe vampires?
 Or some other kind of ethereal creature who got cranky at 6pm?

-Shaking my head, I started up the truck, deciding I probably didn't want to know, when I head a loud snap of thunder.
+Shaking my head, I started up the truck, deciding I probably didn't want to know, when I heard a loud snap of thunder.

 The tall grey offices I'd just come out of seemed to shine, vibrating slightly, a half-circle rainbow sparkling over the corners.